Trinity Employability Award - Professional Services Pathway

 All students who successfully participate will receive a Trinity Employability Award - Certificate of Completion for the Professional Services Pathway at the award ceremony.
 You can choose to deepen your learning and compete for prizes by taking part in the assessment processes in Levels 2 (Complete) and Level 3 (Compete), outlined below.

 Level 2 - Complete

-To achieve this award standard you will need to meet the criteria for Level 1(Participate) and express your interest in Level 2 in the 'Make It Count' workshop feedback form.
+To achieve this award standard you will need to meet the criteria for Level 1(Participate) and complete the following:

 In addition you will need to:

 - Complete a CV review with a participating employer